Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> No amount of regretting can change the past, and no amount of worrying can change the future.
+> I can never decide whether my dreams are the result of my thoughts or my thoughts the result of my dreams.

 <!-- QUOTE_END -->